sdwebui-extensions/LanPaint/README.md

 4. Load the model into the **"Load Checkpoint"** node.
 5. Upload **Original_No_Mask.png** to the **"Load image"** node in the **"Original Image"** group (far left).
 6. Upload **Masked_Load_Me_in_Loader.png** to the **"Load image"** node in the **"Mask image for inpainting"** group (second from left).
-7. Queue the task to generate inpainted results using three methods:
+7. Queue the task, you will get inpainted results from three methods:
    - **VAE Encode for Inpainting** (middle),
    - **Set Latent Noise Mask** (second from right),
    - **LanPaint** (far right).